npgy/fly-example/README.md

 `fly secrets set POSTGRES_PASSWORD=verysecret -c infra/fly-pg.toml`

 ## Automating the deploy

+Copy the `.github/workflows` folder into the root of your repo.
+This contains a `deploy-pg.yml` file that will be able to automatically redeploy the postgres database whenever there are changes pushed or PR'd into main.

 In your Postgres app, find the `Tokens` menu item
 ![tokens](docs/tokens.png)